Water Testing Market Size and Share

 Water testing is carried out to meet regulatory requirements and adhere to the safety procedures required for pollutant-free water.
 This is a broad concept that involves several procedures to analyze and evaluate the quality of water.

 The water testing market is segmented by test type, technology, and geography.
-Based on test type, the market is segmented into physical tests, chemical tests, and microbiological tests.
-The chemical test is further sub-segmented into pesticides and heavy metals, and others.
-By technology, the market is segmented into HPLC-based, LC-MS/MS-based, immunoassay-based, and other technologies.
+Based on test type, the market is segmented into physical tests, chemical tests, microbiological tests, and others.
+The chemical test is further sub-segmented into pesticides and heavy metals and others.
+By technology, the market is segmented into HPLC-based, LC-MS/MS-based, immunoassay-based, PCR and Molecular, and other technologies.
 By geography, the market is segmented into North America, Europe, Asia-Pacific, South America, Middle-East and Africa.

 For each segment, the market sizing and forecasts have been done on the basis of value (in USD million).